melodycho/antrea/docs/antrea-network-policy.md

 NodeSelector selects certain Nodes which match the label selector.
 It adds Node IPs to egress rules in `to` field or ingress rules in `from` filed.
-The following rule applies to Pods with label `app=antrea-test-app` and will `Drop` egress traffic to Nodes which have the labels `node-role.kubernetes.io/control-plane`.
+The following rule applies to Pods with label `app=antrea-test-app` and will `Drop` egress traffic to Nodes on TCP port 6443 which have the labels `node-role.kubernetes.io/control-plane`.

 ```yaml
 apiVersion: crd.antrea.io/v1alpha1